Cardshifter/Cardshifter/Documentation/2- Card Library - Effects.md

 ###On precise grammar...

-It is important to note that the keywords and identifiers must be typed **exactly** as listed to be trustworthy of working.
+It is important to note that the keywords and identifiers must be typed **exactly** as listed to work.
 Misspelled words will not work at all.
-Capilatization must also be respected to ensure functionality.
+Cardshifter DSL is case sensitive: `card` and `CARD` are distinct identifiers and can not be used interchangeably.

 ---